 As anxiety and depression medications lead to addiction to dangerous prescription drugs, so does substance abuse lead to anxiety disorders.
 Clearly, both problems are serious and need to be managed and treated.

 Those who struggle with substance abuse, also face side effects of developing an anxiety disorder.
 For those who already struggle with anxiety disorders, substance abuse will further damage and strain the persons emotional health.
-Luckily, there is always hope.
+Luckily, there is always hope through programs like prescription drug addiction treatment or dual diagnosis treatment.
 Both anxiety disorder and substance addiction can be treated, regardless of which one of them was diagnosed first.